-Histrionic Personality Disorder is a type of Cluster B personality disorders.
-It is characterized by a pattern of persistent attention seeking behavior, excessive desire for approval, and emotionality including the traits of being easily influenced by others, being self-centered, and excessive sensitivity to disapproval and criticism.
+Histrionic Personality Disorder is a type of Cluster B personality disorder.
+It is characterized by a pattern of persistent attention-seeking histrionic personality disorder behavior, excessive desire for approval, and emotionality including the histrionic traits of being easily influenced by others, being self-centered, and excessive sensitivity to disapproval and criticism.

-Histrionic personality disorder is the subtype of a group of personality disorders.
+A histrionic personality disorder is the subtype of a group of personality disorders.
 Individuals with this disorder tend to have intense unsteady relationships and misrepresented self-perceptions.
 Their self-esteem weighs heavily on the approval of others rather than from feeling their own self-worth.
 These individuals have an irresistible desire to get noticed and they often act histrionically (dramatically) or inappropriately to seek attention from others.
 The word histrionic itself means dramatic.
-Histrionic disorder is more common in females than males and observation of onset occurs in early adulthood.
+The histrionic disorder is more common in females than males and observation of onset occurs in early adulthood.

-The cause of histrionic disorder is believed that both acquired and inherited aspects play a role in its development.
+The causes of histrionic personality disorder are believed that both acquired and inherited aspects play a role in its development.
 For example, the predisposition for this personality disorder to fun in families leads one to believe that the disorder may be inherited.
-The children of a parent having this personality disorder leads one to believe that it might be acquired through learned histrionic behavior.
+The children of a parent having this personality disorder lead one to believe that it might be acquired through learned histrionic behavior.

 Histrionic Personality Disorder Symptoms

 - Showing feelings of being uncomfortable unless you are the center of attention.